← Playbook hub

 Objective

 Turn the model into named roles and clear accountability.
-Write the role set as roles, not people — then map who's responsible and accountable for each content activity.
-The modular content architect is the keystone: ontologies, metadata, brand-as-graph, MCP-ready structured content — the role the market now needs and our defensible wedge.
+Write the role set as roles, not people, then map who's responsible and accountable for each content activity.
+The modular content architect is the keystone: ontologies, metadata, brand-as-graph, MCP-ready structured content.
+This is the role the market now needs and our defensible wedge.

 The role set

-• Taxonomist — the controlled vocabulary, tagging and classification
+• Taxonomist.
+Owns the controlled vocabulary, tagging and classification

 Inputs → outputs